Maxwellhyh/pp4fpgas_CV/Baseline_canny.md

     <img src="https://render.githubusercontent.com/render/math?math=\huge%20a=arctan{\frac{G_y}{G_x}}">
 </div>

 where G can be computed using the hypot function and atan2 is the arctangent function with two arguments.
 The edge direction angle is rounded to one of four angles representing vertical, horizontal, and the two diagonals (0°, 45°, 90°, and 135°).
-An edge direction falling in each color region will be set to a specific angle value, for instance, θ in [0°, 22.5°] or [157.5°, 180°] maps to 0°.
+An edge direction falling in each color region will be set to a specific angle value, for instance, a in [0°, 22.5°] or [157.5°, 180°] maps to 0°.

 ## Gradient magnitude thresholding or lower bound cut-off suppression